Updated August 2, 2026

 • It's not eligible for the Medicare Prescription Payment Plan (the "smoothing" program that lets you spread other Part D costs across the year).

 • It's temporary.
 Coverage is scheduled to end December 31, 2027.
 The related BALANCE Model has already launched in Medicaid, but as of mid-2026 its Part D component — which would have expanded coverage to Ozempic, Mounjaro, and Rybelsus for weight loss — has been postponed indefinitely.
+If you need a formulary exception for a non-Bridge drug, that route is still separate.

 Estimated monthly cash price vs. Bridge copay